Bernardo-MG/spring-web-service-maven-archetype/src/site/markdown/index.md

-# An Archetype for Libraries
+# An Archetype for React Web Projects

 Archetypes act as templates for new Maven projects, taking care of the most tedious and repetitive tasks for the user, who can just begin coding a pre-configured project.